 From the first day you arrive on campus to the day you walk across the stage to receive your diploma, the Health Professions Office of Student Diversity Initiatives is here to support you in your individual college journey.

-Check out some of the programs and initiatives we offer students.
+Check out some of the programs and initiatives available to you.

 Pre-PT Scholars Program (PPS) is a pipeline development program designed to support Mizzou undergraduate students from disadvantaged and underrepresented backgrounds for success in applying to a graduate physical therapy (PT) program.

 This program is designed to help promising students from underrepresented groups meet the academic, financial, and social demands of college education.

 The Mizzou Youth Experience collaborates between the university and the larger community to give 7th and 8th graders a unique inside look at the college experience and the benefits of pursuing a college degree at Mizzou.